Auto Insurance Claim Advice

 You could tell them that you would take care of damages yourself, but if things get ugly then you could always call back.
 This will at least ensure future coverage in case of a lawsuit.

-Having the insurance company provide an attorney if you need one (there is a lawsuit against you) will end up saving you a lot more than the increase on premium.
+Having the insurance company provide an attorney if you need one (if there is a lawsuit against you) will end up saving you a lot more than the increase on premium.

-You can always ask your agent if is more advantageous for you to pay out of pocket; however, be wary of the answer an agent gives you.
+You can always ask your agent if is more advantageous for you to pay out of your own pocket.
+However, be wary of the answer an agent gives you.

 Agents want to discourage you from filing claims (the more claims their clients file, the less bonuses they get).
 The agent has a vested interest on discouraging you from filing the claim.